sergey-fedorov/demo-shop/README.md

 # demo-shop

-That project has been created to practice the test development on different levels from unit to end-to-end, building a CI/CD pipeline from scratch, and integrating tests to it for a microservices-based application.
+That project has been created to showcase the test development on different levels from unit to end-to-end, building a CI/CD pipeline from scratch, and integrating tests to it for a microservices-based application.

 ## Application under test